| | |

 an expert in cerebral palsy and upper motor neuron problems

+in children.
 Locally we had two distinguished visiting professors

 this year; one was Dr. Charles T. Price from Orlando, Florida.
 He spoke